Kartones/python/README.md

 * `\pelican\publisher`: Tool to allow post-processing of Pelican builds and optionally upload a post via FTP.
 * `\rpg-combat-kata`: A coding kata.
 I went for an inside-out TDD approach, building only the minimal needed functionality.
 * `\shopping-lists`: A pet project to easily manage shopping lists.
 Mobile-friendly although nothing too complex nor feature-full.
 See its README for more details.
+* `\trello-backup`: Script to export your trello boards as json files, plus all attachments.
+One folder per board with data inside.
 * `\twitter-purge`: Script to delete your tweets older than X days (5 with sample config).
 Best setup as a cron job to run hourly or daily.
 * `\weather-email`: Small script that fetches Madrid's current weather info and sends it via email.
 Perfect to be setup as a cron job at 7AM to remind me daily of the weather before I head out for work.